harmsm/scientific-computing/docs/_sources/index.rst.txt

 Schedule and course materials
 =============================

-:red:`Warning`: Future dates and material may be subject to (minor) change.
+*Warning*: Future dates and material may be subject to (minor) change.

 +---------+--------------------------------------------------------------------------+--------------------+
 | Date    | Topic                                                                    | Due                |